Central African Republic leader leaves U.N. early due to violence in Bangui

 “There is no one in the prison,” said a senior gendarmerie source, referring to the Ngaraba jail.

+“(Ban) strongly condemns all acts of violence and calls for an immediate end to the unacceptable violence and retaliatory attacks,” his press office said.
+“He urges the Central African Republic’s Transitional Authority to do everything within its means to prevent further violence.”

+The Security Council warned in a statement that it remains prepared to blacklist individuals and entities that undermine peace and stability in the country.

-The clashes began on Saturday when the murder of a Muslim man sparked reprisals by Muslims on a Christian neighbourhood and attacks by armed gangs on civilians.
+The clashes began on Saturday when the murder of a Muslim man sparked reprisals by Muslims on a Christian neighborhood and attacks by armed gangs on civilians.

 Gunshots rang out on Monday night despite a curfew.
-Few ventured out during the day and anti-balaka Christian militia manned checkpoints.
+Few ventured out during the day and Christian militia known as anti-balaka manned checkpoints.

-Thousands marched to within 100 metres (300 feet) of the presidential palace to call for a bigger role for the army.
+Thousands marched to within 100 meters (300 feet) of the presidential palace to call for a bigger role for the army.

 Samba-Panza’s absence due to the meeting in New York and that of other leaders and senior U.N. officials with the MINUSCA peacekeeping force is one reason why the violence erupted, said a Western diplomat, adding that U.N. forces had not reacted quickly enough.